-Chart 9: Kirinya Complaints Complaints have been raised and closed during the period under review, with the register being actively managed by the management team.
-Programs and activities regarding workers' rights (Criterion 2.1) Workers rights are protected in line with national legislation and the requirements of the Human Resources Manual and associated company policies.

-Gender equality, sexual harassment and gender discrimination (Criterion 2.2) There has been a general reduction in the number of female workers, though there has been a strong improvement in the number of female management employees.
+Chart 9: Kirinya Complaints Complaints have been raised and closed during the period under review, with the registers being actively managed by the management teams.
+Programs and activities regarding workers' rights (Criterion 2.1) Workers' rights are protected in line with International Labour Organisation and national legislation and the requirements of the Human Resources Manual and associated company policies.
+Gender equality, sexual harassment, and gender discrimination (Criterion 2.2) There has been a slight improvement in the number of female workers.
+This is a work in progress.
 Programs and activities regarding occupational health and safety (Criterion 2.3)